housecurve/housecurve.github.io/MANUAL.md

 Overlays can be created from the main screen or by tapping + at the top of the Overlay screen.
 If an overlay with the same name exists, it can be overwritten.
 Overlays can be removed by tapping Edit.

-Overlays are created from available measurements based on the Display Mode [link to display mode].
+Overlays are created from available measurements based on the [Display Mode](#display-mode).
 In Average mode, the average measurement is used.
 In History mode, the most recent measurement is used.

 When an overlay is created, it will appear underneath the measurement it is based on.
 The overlay will remain on the plot for all subsequent measurements.

 #### Reference Curve
-A reference curve [link to selecting reference curves] is displayed on the power plot to serve as a guide for tuning an audio system [link to equalization].
+A [Reference Curve](/HOWTO.md#select-reference-curve) is displayed on the power plot to serve as a guide for [tuning an audio system](/TUNING.md).

-The curve is positioned on the power plot based on the Reference Curve Fit setting [link to reference curve fit].
+The curve is positioned on the power plot based on the Reference Curve Fit setting.

 HouseCurve ships with some common reference curves.
 Additional reference curves can be loaded by tapping + at the top of the Reference Curve screen.
 Reference curves can be removed by tapping Edit.

 #### Reference Curve Fit
-By default, the selected Reference Curve is automatically fitted to measurements based on the Display Mode [link to display mode].
+By default, the selected Reference Curve is automatically fitted to measurements based on the [Display Mode](#display-mode).
 In Average mode, the average measurement is used.
 In History mode, the most recent measurement is used.

-Coherence Blanking [link to coherence blanking] also affects how the Reference Curve is positioned.
+[Coherence Blanking](#coherence-blanking) also affects how the Reference Curve is positioned.
 Portions of the measurement below the blanking threshold are ignored for fitting.

 When automatic fitting is disabled, the curve can be manually positioned by setting a desired dB level at 100 Hz.
 This is useful when separately adjusting speakers to a common reference level, such as main speakers and a subwoofer.

 #### Chirp Channel
-By default, the test signal “chirp” [link to measurement process] is played through both the left and right speakers.
-This can be overridden in order to measure subwoofers [link to subwoofer measurements].
+Select the channel for the test signal "chirp" sound.
+This is used for higher accuracy phase measurements and [subwoofer measurements](/HOWTO.md#subwoofer-measurements).

 #### Sweep Channel
-By default, the test signal “sweep” [link to measurement process] is played through both the left and right speakers.
-This can be overridden in order to measure subwoofers [link to subwoofer measurements].
+Select the channel for the test signal "sweep" sound.
+This is used for [subwoofer measurements](/HOWTO.md#subwoofer-measurements)

 #### Internal Mic Compensation
 The built in iPhone/iPad microphones have a reasonably flat response and are quite acceptable for tuning an audio system.
 However, when compared to an external calibrated microphone, they do show some roll off at the extreme ends of the frequency spectrum.